nextras/orm/docs/entity.md

 class Member extends Nextras\Orm\Entity\Entity {}
 ```

-Property access is the easiest way to work with the data; this feature is not defined in `IEntity` interface, but is provided by abstract `Nextras\Orm\Entity\AbstractEntity` implementation.
-To use only the interface, call `getValue()` method for reading, `setValue()` method for writing, `hasValue()`, etc. There is a special `getRawValue()` method, which returns a raw representation of the value.
-The raw representation is basically the stored value (a primary key for relationship property).
+Property access is the easiest way to work with the data; this feature is not defined in the `IEntity` interface but is provided by the abstract `Nextras\Orm\Entity\AbstractEntity` implementation.
+To use only the interface, call the `getValue()` method for reading, the `setValue()` method for writing, `hasValue()`, etc. There is a special `getRawValue()` method, which returns a raw representation of the value.
+The raw representation is basically the stored value (a primary key for a relationship property).

 ```php
 $member = new Member();